 For more info and to register, please email firstname.lastname@example.org or call 604-294-5444.

-Our EAL classes are for people who would like to learn/improve their English skills.
+Our EAL class is for people who would like to learn/improve their English skills.
 These classes are a fun way to practice conversation, make new friends, and try learning!
-These volunteer-led EAL classes are available throughout the year for beginner to intermediate level students.
+These volunteer-led EAL class is available throughout the year for beginner to intermediate level students.

 See poster for details.